 First, if you have broken, missing, sensitive, or unhealthy-looking teeth, we can help.
 Secondly, Roman Dental makes tooth removal and denture placement comfortable and convenient.
 Third, because Roman Dental has an onsite dental lab, dentures can be customized and made more quickly.
-Additionally, dentures are repaired on the same day.
+Additionally, dentures from our Houston, TX dental office are repaired on the same day.

 In a single location, Roman Dental provides five common denture treatments.

 As a result, patients do not need to drive to different dental offices and coordinate appointments.
 Additionally, the office is equipped to perform dental surgery with the benefit of conscious sedation.
 The whole denture process is done in a single office location while the patient “sleeps.”

 Roman Dental has been focused on the replacement of hopeless teeth for over 25 years.
 Today, many tooth replacement options are available.
 Because of our experience with all the different methods of tooth replacement, we offer choices.
 Most importantly, we provide information to help patients choose the best options.
 Dr. Roman has the education and experience to treat people with health-related conditions who require dental services.

 Denture treatment is only recommended when teeth are in such a bad condition that they cannot be saved.
 However, individual health circumstances, like being prone to cavities and gum disease, or drug addiction and trauma make tooth removal the best solution.
 For many people, replacement with full dentures, partial dentures, or implant dentures is a practical option.
 We realize that this process can be anxiety-inducing.
 Therefore, to create a relaxed setting, we take the time to keep our patients comfortable and well-informed during treatment.